fomantic/create-fomantic-icons/README.md

 # [Fomantic-UI](https://github.com/fomantic/Fomantic-UI) Icon CLI Tool

-Generate the `icon.overrides` and `icon.html.eco` files for Fomantic-UI up to 2.8.x (or Semantic-UI).
+Generate the `icon.variables` and `icon.html.eco` files for Fomantic-UI 2.9.0+

+> If you need this tool for FUI <= 2.8.8 or SUI, use version 1.1.0

 You can use this script to generate the icons for free and pro versions of [FontAwesome](https://fontawesome.com).